Colt M1900: Design

 The new design also featured a new cartridge, the .38 Automatic Colt Pistol.
-Despite the name, this cartridge used a .357 caliber bullet weighing 107 gr, at a muzzle velocity of 1259 ft/s, a tradition born when the earlier .38 Special switched from heeled bullets to smaller-diameter inside-lubricated bullets, yet retained its original ".38" designation (and only broken upon the introduction of the .357 Magnum in the mid-1930s).
+Despite the name, this cartridge used a .357 caliber bullet weighing 107 gr, at a muzzle velocity of 1259 ft/s, a tradition born when earlier .38 caliber cartridges switched from having heeled bullets (like the .38 Short Colt) to smaller-diameter inside-lubricated bullets (like the .38 Long Colt), yet retained the original ".38" designation (and only broken upon the introduction of the .357 Magnum in the mid-1930s).
 This was a larger caliber bullet than used by other contemporary designs, which were predominantly 7.6 mm, or .308 caliber (i.e., 7.62×25mm Tokarev/7.63×25mm Mauser, .32 ACP, etc.), yet fired at similar velocities, giving more power.
 The .38 ACP was also a much faster cartridge than the .38 Long Colt revolver cartridge in service at the time, which fired a 130 gr bullet at 770 ft/s (albeit 130 grains being a heavier bullet).
 Colt was also experimenting with a .41 caliber cartridge for use in the Model 1900, as reported to the Ordnance Department during testing.
 Like the .41 Long Colt, this probably used a .400 inch bullet.
 The poor performance of the .38 Long Colt in combat in the Philippine–American War of 1899–1902 resulted in the re-adoption of the .45 Colt, and eventually led the War Department to specify a minimum caliber of .45 for the new handgun.
 The prototype .41 caliber Colt automatic cartridge was never produced in production quantity, but the concept anticipated the development of the .40 S&W by over 90 years.
 Colt did produce a few "Model 1903" .41 cal. pistols, conversions of Model 1902 Military Models (the 1902 Military was an improved M1900/02), for the cartridge before the development of the cartridge ended.

 One of the .41 pistols is on display in the Connecticut State Library, Hartford, Connecticut (the birthplace of Colt's Manufacturing Co.)